ljcanalytics/FPL_Project/README.md

 ### Summary Page

-Top Level overview of the current Premier League table.
-Includes expected goals data from [Understat](https://understat.com/league/EPL).
-Identify which are the best performing teams based on league ranking & can compare actuals against expected data to evaluate a teams performance.
+Top-level overview of the current Premier League table.
+Includes expected goals data from[Understat](https://understat.com/league/EPL).
+Identify which are the best-performing teams based on league ranking & can compare actuals against expected data to evaluate a team's performance.

-The ranking is based on the below script, this uses a hierarchy of based on points, goal difference then goals scored.
+The ranking is based on the below script, which uses a hierarchy based on points, goal difference then goals scored.
 I.e if points are the same, goal difference is used to determine rank.

 ```dax
 League Rank =